lefilament/ansible_role_odoo_docker/README.md

 On top of deploying and starting the Odoo instances, the following functionalities are added:
 - automatic bank statement retrieval nightly (using an homemade [Weboob](http://weboob.org) docker and cron jobs to run it every night for each bank account)
-- backup and restore based on duplicity docker from [Tecnativa](https://github.com/Tecnativa/docker-duplicity) which has been customized for our needs to backup on NFS directory and running it every night using cron, keeping only the latest week incremental backups for 1 month
+- backup and restore based on duplicity docker from [Tecnativa](https://github.com/Tecnativa/docker-duplicity) which has been customized for our needs to backup on Swift Storage and running it every night using cron, keeping only the latest week incremental backups for 3 weeks
 - whitelists based on white list docker from [Tecnativa](https://github.com/Tecnativa/docker-whitelist) in order to block any not identified traffic towards the outside of the server

 Prior to running this role, you would need to have docker and docker-compose installed on your server and a traefik proxy (which is the purpose of [this role](https://github.com/lefilament/ansible_role_docker_server))